 Legs and Ankle Bites

 Legs and ankles are common sites for Florida bed bug bites.
 It’s very important to monitor your bed bug bites and pay close attention to your symptoms.
 Itching, redness, and swelling are normal reactions.
-You can buy over-the-counter histamines to mitigate the symptoms.
+You can buy over-the-counter histamines to mitigate the symptoms of your bed bug ankle bites or leg bites.
 If symptoms worsen or persist, you should seek medical attention, as the bites should not be taken lightly.

 Bed Bug Bites on the Arms